 Mia Gonzales Dean

 Mia is the COO for DriQ Health, Inc., a healthcare digital tech startup with the world’s first Internet of Things (IoT) enterprise incontinence monitoring solution.
 Mia is a PT who worked in the acute care and inpatient rehabilitation settings for academic health systems in New York City and Philadelphia.
-Mia’s previous leadership roles were in operations for Penn Medicine – first for PT & OT practices across the care continuum and then for hospital support services at Penn’s flagship hospital.
+Mia’s previous leadership roles were in operations for Penn Medicine—first for PT and OT practices across the care continuum and then for hospital support services at Penn’s flagship hospital.

 Sharon received a BA from Yale University and attended the MBA/MA dual degree program with The Wharton School, University of Pennsylvania and the School of Advanced International Studies, Johns Hopkins University.
 She serves on multiple nonprofit boards and is a founding member of a regional community bank (in organization).

-Wendy is a software engineer at WebPT and a passionate advocate for diversity, equity, and inclusion of underrepresented and underserved communities in STEM education and careers.
-At work - in addition to her job duties - Wendy volunteers as a founding member of the WebPT DEI Task Force, leads the multi-ethnic ERG (Propel-ME), and hosts engaging social events to foster a fun and inclusive culture.
-Outside of work, Wendy has volunteered and served at various capacities for the Society of Hispanic Professional Engineers (SHPE) - the nation’s largest association dedicated to fostering Hispanic leadership in the STEM field.
+Wendy is a software engineer at WebPT and a passionate advocate for the inclusion of underrepresented and underserved communities in STEM education and careers.
+At work—in addition to her job duties—Wendy serves as a founding member of the WebPT Diversity, Equity, and Inclusion Task Force; leads the multi-ethnic employee resource group (Propel-ME); and hosts engaging social events to foster a fun and inclusive work culture.
+Outside of work, Wendy has volunteered and served in various capacities at the Society of Hispanic Professional Engineers (SHPE): the nation’s largest association dedicated to fostering Hispanic leadership in the STEM field.

-Throughout her 20 year involvement with SHPE, Wendy has chaired regional pre-college conferences and served on the SHPE scholarship review committee - among many other roles at the local, regional, and national level.
+Throughout her 20-year involvement with SHPE, Wendy has chaired regional pre-college conferences and served on the SHPE scholarship review committee among holding other roles at the local, regional, and national level.
 As a first generation American and daughter to immigrant parents from Mexico and El Salvador, Wendy personally knows the challenges of rising through adversity.
-Wendy is devoted to promoting resources for BIPOC students to maximize their potential and achieve their dreams.
+Wendy is devoted to promoting resources for BIPOC students to maximize their potential and help them achieve their dreams.

 Mo received her DPT from Duke and has over 10 years of experience in outpatient orthopedics, specifically in occupational health.
 She is a Board-Certified Clinical Specialist in Orthopedic Physical Therapy and has completed both residency and fellowship training in orthopedic manual physical therapy.
-She is also a Fellow of the American Academy of Manual Physical Therapists.
-Mo was a member of the Diversity Task Force during her three years at Duke, and she was President of the Task Force as a third-year student.
-During that time, she organized events celebrating the different cultures represented within Duke DPT and attended career fairs at several Historically Black Colleges and Universities toward increasing awareness about a career in physical therapy in underrepresented minority groups.
+She is also a fellow of the American Academy of Manual Physical Therapists.
+Mo was a member of the Diversity Task Force during her three years at Duke, and she was President of the task force as a third-year student.
+During that time, she organized events celebrating the different cultures represented within Duke DPT and attended career fairs at several Historically Black Colleges and Universities in an effort to promote awareness about the physical therapy career to underrepresented minority groups.

-Since graduation, Mo has presented at several career fairs at Middle, High, and Early College programs in Durham, NC and recently joined the co-founder of the National Association of Black Physical Therapists in a talk on ‘Leadership through a Diverse Lens,' hosted by DukeDPT.
+Since graduation, Mo has presented at several career fairs at middle, high, and early college programs in Durham, NC, and she recently joined the co-founder of the National Association of Black Physical Therapists to give a talk on "Leadership through a Diverse Lens," hosted by DukeDPT.
 Mo recently served on the Duke DPT Task Force on Racial Inequality, discussing issues related to DEI within Duke University, Duke DPT, and the greater community.
-She serves as an Alumni Mentor for Duke DPT’s Award-Winning Summer Discovery Program, and continues to mentor prospective and current BIPOC DPT students.
-She is an active and engaged member of the Occupational Health Special Interest Group of the APTA Academy of Orthopaedics, as well as the APTA Academy of Education, APTA–North Carolina, the American Academy of Orthopaedic Manual Physical Therapists, and National Association of Black Physical Therapists.
+She also serves as an Alumni Mentor for Duke DPT’s Award-Winning Summer Discovery Program, and continues to mentor prospective and current BIPOC DPT students.
+She is an active and engaged member of the Occupational Health Special Interest Group of the APTA Academy of Orthopaedics, as well as the APTA Academy of Education, APTA North Carolina, the American Academy of Orthopaedic Manual Physical Therapists, and the National Association of Black Physical Therapists.